sitegeist/Sitegeist.StoneTablet/README.md

 Sitegeist.PaperTiger is available via packagist run `composer require sitegeist/stonetablet` to install.

+To create the required tables run `./flow doctrine:migrate`

 We use semantic-versioning so every breaking change will increase the major-version number.

 ## Usage